gonodono/glancet/README.md

 ### Programmatic scroll

+**<sup>(API levels 31+)</sup>**

 As mentioned, `remoteAdapter` states also provide access to the smooth scroll functions, which are used by `ListView` and `GridView`. `StackView` and `AdapterViewFlipper` are actually a different type of `AdapterView`, and their state interface offers `setDisplayedChild`, `showNext`, and `showPrevious` instead.

-Both types have the same API restrictions as described in the next section.
+Both types have the same API level restrictions and fallback behavior as described in the next section.
 Please note that those restrictions mean that `AdapterViewFlipper` is essentially useless on API levels < 31, since the user can't scroll it themselves.

 <br />